 Speak

-Speak, written by Laurie Halse Anderson and published in 1999, Speak won eight state book awards and was a finalist for eleven.
+Speak, written by Laurie Halse Anderson and published in 1999, won eight state book awards and was a finalist for eleven.

 Book cover